Learn More About Varicocele

 Note: A combination of all 3 is the most effective.

 What's best is that a combination of these treatments should take no more than 5-10 minutes per day.

-In every varicocele case, making several specific lifestyle changes leads to dramatic improvements in both varicocele symptoms and swelling size.
+There are many specific lifestyle interventions that help treat varicocele.
+In every varicocele case, making these lifestyle changes leads to dramatic improvements in both varicocele symptoms and swelling size.

 Varicocele Toxic Blood Pooling